 Between 10 a.m. and 3 p.m. at the lunch stop or finish site.

 When you registered, you chose where to get your lunch.
-The color of your bracelet corresponds to this choice.
+The color of your wristband corresponds to this choice.

-* Please note that the 60 km course does not pass through the lunch stop.
-If you decide to ride the 61 km on the morning of the Challenge when you had chosen to take your lunch at the lunch stop, come to the Vélo Québec INFO booth to obtain a white bracelet.
+* Please note that the 60 km route does not include the lunch stop.
+If you choose this route on the morning of the Challenge, and you had chosen to take your lunch at the lunch stop, go to the Vélo Québec INFO booth to obtain a frey bracelet.

-At the start site and lunch stop, you’ll have access to the following services: toilets, water, mechanical assistance and first aid.
+At the start site and lunch stop: toilets, water, mechanical assistance, first aid, information kiosk, entertainment.

-Cyclists will return to the start/finish site from 11 a.m. to 6 p.m.
-Music, bistro – Siboire Microbrewery, booths to visit!
+Cyclists will return to the start/finish site from 11 am to 6 pm.
+Music, canteen, bistro – Microbrasserie Siboire, kiosks to visit (Action Sport Physio, Eye-Am) will be on hand!

 Your preparation